The following are answers to frequently asked questions, from filing an application to the final audit of your project.

 16. How much is the producer’s financial contribution and how is it calculated?

-The financial contribution is calculated in accordance with Section 63 and 64 of the German Film Grant Act (FFG).
-A financial contribution equivalent to at least 5% of the production costs must be substantiated.
+The financial contribution is calculated in accordance with §§ 63 and 64 of the FFG as well as § 33 of the D.1 guideline for project film funding.
+A financial contribution equivalent to at least 5% of the production costs must therefore be demonstrated.

-With international co-productions, the German proportion of finance will be used as the basis of calculation.
+In the case of international co-productions, the German share of the financing will be used as the basis of calculation.

-If a public service TV station participates in financing and if a co-production proportion is expressly itemised net of VAT in the broadcasting contract, the co-production contribution by the TV station may be deducted in order to obtain the calculation threshold for the producer’s financial contribution.
+If a public-service broadcaster is participating in the financing and a co-production share is specified in the broadcasting contract, the station's co-production share may then be deducted in order to meet the calculation threshold for the financial contribution:

 Total production costs

-5% of said calculation threshold must be provided as a financial contribution, which may be financed by equity, debt or own work capitalised.
+5% of this calculation threshold must be provided as a financial contribution by the producer.

 17. What must be considered in the case of international co-productions?